-Certain kinds of medications can have an adverse effect on your teeth.
+Certain kinds of drugs can hurt your teeth.

-Long ago, children exposed to tetracycline developed tooth problems, including discoloration, later in life.
-The medication fell out of use, however, and is not an issue today.
+Children exposed to tetracycline developed tooth problems, including discoloration.
+The medication fell out of use and is not an issue today.

 The best precaution is to ask your family physician if any medications he or she has prescribed can have a detrimental effect on your teeth or other oral structures.